Third Party Litigation Funding

 Finally, TPLF creates numerous ethical conflicts for plaintiffs’ lawyers.
 It is a fundamental rule of ethics that lawyers have a fiduciary duty to their clients.
 But when TPLF investors get involved in a case, they often front the plaintiffs’ attorneys’ fees.
 In that case, will the attorney act in the best interests of their client, as they are supposed to do, or in the interests of the third-party funder paying their salary?

-Stringent safeguards are needed to counter the many problems associated with third-party litigation financing.
-In October 2012, the U.S. Chamber Institute for Legal Reform released Stopping the Sale on Lawsuits: A Proposal to Regulate Third-Party Investments in Litigation, a white paper which outlines a possible federal regulatory regime for TPLF.
+Stringent safeguards are needed to counter the many problems associated with third-party litigation funding in the United States.
+In October 2012, the U.S. Chamber Institute for Legal Reform released Stopping the Sale on Lawsuits: A Proposal to Regulate Third-Party Investments in Litigation, a white paper which outlines a possible U.S. federal regulatory regime for TPLF.
 The paper’s recommendations include:

 - Prohibiting investor control of cases;